MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 ---
 title: "Create and manage segments in Dynamics 365 Customer Insights | Microsoft Docs"
-description: "Create segments of customers to group them based on various attributes." ms.date: 04/03/2020 ms.service: dynamics-365-ai ms.topic: "get-started-article"
+description: "Create segments of customers to group them based on various attributes." ms.date: 05/28/2020 ms.service: dynamics-365-ai ms.topic: "get-started-article"
 author: m-hartmann
 ms.author: mhart
-ms.reviewer: nimagen
+ms.reviewer: jimsonc
 manager: shellyha
 ---

 # Create and manage segments

 The segmentation capability in Dynamics 365 Customer Insights enables you to group your customers based on demographic, transactional, or behavioral attributes.
-You can use segmentation to target promotional campaigns, sales activities, and customer support actions to achieve your business goals.
+You can use segments to target promotional campaigns, sales activities, and customer support actions to achieve your business goals.

 You can define complex filters around the Customer Profile entity and its related entities.
-Each segment, after processing, creates a set of customer entity records that you can export and take action on.
+Each segment, after processing, creates a set of customer records that you can export and take action on.

 Unless stated otherwise, all segments in Customer Insights are **Dynamic segments**, which are refreshed on a recurring schedule.